 Did you know we go through thirty billion bottles of water every year?
 An easy solution is to switch to filtered water.
 Filters can attach directly to your kitchen faucet, or stand-alone containers with filters can be stored in the refrigerator.
 Both of these filter out sediments and contaminants, making the water from your tap just as filtered as bottled water.

-Cool it with the laundry.
+Cool it with the laundry

 Switch the settings on your washer from hot to cold.
 This simple change will reduce your carbon dioxide emissions by more than 1,500 pounds each year.
-And, with advances in washing machines and laundry detergents, your clothes will still get just
+And, with advances in washing machines and laundry detergents, your clothes will still get just as clean.

-Declutter your mailbox.
+Declutter your mailbox

 Paper is another big drain on the environment.
 Did you know paper manufacturing is the third largest user of our fossil fuel supply?
 An easy way to cut down on the paper coming into your mailbox is to pay your bills and communicate electronically.
 Also, consider removing yourself from any unnecessary mailing lists.

-Dispense with paper towels.
+Dispense with paper towels

 Paper towels are made directly from trees, leading to depletion of our forests.
 Rather than reaching for paper towels, use dishcloths or linen napkins.
 Your dining room table (and the environment) will thank you.